FC-Datalog as a Framework for Efficient String Querying: Efficient FC-Datalog

 We now describe a linear $\fcdatalog$ program $\fcdatalogprogram$, simulating the evolution of $T$ when started with a blank tape.
-The program $\fcdatalogprogram$ consists of an initialisation rule, a number of transition rules, and an accepting rule.
-We see that each rule only has one relation atom in its body and so $\fcdatalogprogram$ is linear.
+We again see that each rule only has one relation atom in its body and so $\fcdatalogprogram$ is linear.
 Let $q_{0}$ represent the initial state, $h_{1}, \ldots h_{k}$ represent the initial head position encoded in binary, and $\flat$ represent the blank symbol.
-The initialisation rule is:
+The initialization rule is: